SilverIce/JContainers/README.md

 scripting](https://www.creationkit.com/index.php?title=Category:Papyrus) with
 [JSON formatted](https://json.org/) data structures (arrays and maps).

+**This project is fork of the original [JContainers](https://github.com/SilverIce/JContainers).
+This one here strives to convert it to the new Skyrim Special 64-bit edition.
+Cudos to the original author and all of its supporters!**

 ### Why?

 If you are programmer, sooner or later you'll notice the lack of many useful features in Papyrus.